Plastic SCM - Gluon guide

 - Enter a repository name by typing in a name or using the Choose button to select one from a list.

-- Enter the working directory (workspace) location typing in a path name or using the Choose button to select one from a list.
+- Once you select a repository, a location for the working directory (workspace) will be automatically displayed.
+You can enter another location by typing in a path name or using the Choose button to select one from a list.

 The configuration is now complete and you are now ready to start working with Gluon.